-Whether you’re craving salt and vinegar chips, a vinaigrette salad dressing, or pickled vegetables, you may find yourself wanting to consume vinegar products during your pregnancy.
+Whether you’re craving salt and vinegar chips, a vinaigrette salad dressing, or pickled vegetables, you may find yourself craving vinegar while pregnant.
 What does this mean and is this a safe craving to indulge in?

 It is very common for pregnant women to crave vinegar-based snacks.
-In fact, one of the most cliche pregnancy cravings is for pickles, which are typically cucumbers that have been preserved in a vinegar solution.
 Vinegar is safe for both mother and baby, although excessive consumption can exacerbate heartburn, a common complaint during pregnancy.

 Read on to learn more about pregnancy cravings for vinegar, how to indulge them, if it is safe to drink vinegar, and what it means if you crave vinegar while pregnant.